 Usually meets with students after class

-Due Date: Email your submission to the TA/Grader by 5pm on Thursday night, February 28th.
+Due Date: Finish adding and commiting your submission to svn by 5pm on Tuesday night, February 25th.

 (Windows users can install the free and open source PDFCreator to print to pdf.
 Macs can natively print to pdf files.
 Linux can natively print to either ps or pdf, and ps can easily be converted to pdf using ps2pdf or pstopdf from the command line.)